mc-rtc/mc_rtc_ros_control/README.md

 mc_rtc_ros_control
 ==

-Integration package between mc_rtc and ROS control.
+Integration package between mc_rtc and ROS2 control.
 Provides a node subscribe to a robot's JointState and publishing a message suitable for a position_controllers/JointGroupPositionController controller.

+**ROS1 implementation can be found [here](https://github.com/mc-rtc/mc_rtc_ros_control/tree/noetic).**

 Requirements
 --